-Do you struggle finding things to do with the children during the summer?
-Look no further!
-Here is a list of ideas to keep the children (and you!) from getting bored:
+Do you struggle finding things to do with children during the summer?
+Here’s a few ideas to add a little extra fun every week!

-5. Start a nature collection.
 Have children collect items from outdoors such as rocks, leaves, grass, flowers, etc. during walks or playtime throughout the summer.
 At the end of the summer, you can sort and count items.
-Then glue everything onto a poster display board as you talk about your collecting adventures!
+Then glue everything onto a poster display board as you talk about your collecting adventures.

-8. Do a science experiment.
-Visit our blog and try any (or all!) of our science activities with step-by-step instructions listed here.
+Try any (or all!) of our science activities with step-by-step instructions: